FPGA-Research/heichips25-workshop/README.md

-# HeiCHips 2025 LibreLane Workshop
+# HeiChips 2025 LibreLane Workshop

 This is the repository for the LibreLane workshop during HeiChips 2025.